icon-project/icon-project.github.io/docs/quickstart_p2.md

 - `stepLimit` in transaction request message

   Every transaction request message has a `stepLimit` field.
-This value can not exceed the "maximun step limit" defined in the Governance SCORE.
+This value can not exceed the "maximum step limit" defined in the Governance SCORE.

   ```
   {